hachmannlab/chemml/docs/index.rst

 Code Design:
 ++++++++++++
-ChemML is being developed in the Python programming language and makes use of a host of data analysis and ML libraries (accessible through the Anaconda distribution), as well as domain-specific libraries.
+ChemML is developed in the Python programming language and makes use of a host of data analysis and ML libraries (accessible through the Anaconda distribution), as well as domain-specific libraries.
 The development follows a strictly modular and object-oriented design to make the overall code as flexible and versatile as possible.

 The package consists of two python frameworks:

 - ChemML library (cheml):
    It is a host for all the methods that are developed or coded from scratch by developers.
-The format of library is similar to the well known libraries like Scikit-learn.
+The format of library is similar to the Scikit-learn library.

 - ChemML wrapper:
    It is an interface for many of the libraries (including cheml) that supply methods for the representation, analysis, mining, and modeling of large-scale chemical data sets.